 If you have been experiencing stress, anxiety, or depression for a long time, it might be wise to consult a therapist before you start any weight-gaining programme.
 Once you have fixed your psychological issues somewhat, you can now embark on your weight-gaining journey.

-The problem of not having enough appetite can be fixed through exercises like running, swimming, and bicycling.
+The problem of not having enough appetite can be fixed through essential fitness exercises like running, swimming, and bicycling.
 Along with increasing your appetite, they would improve your body strength, develop your muscles, and benefit your inner organs like hearts and lungs.

 Weight gain is a long-term process; it does not happen overnight.
 You cannot expect that you follow certain protocols for a few days; you will see a radical increase in weight.
 For people with genetic and metabolism disorders, weight gain might take longer than expected and might not happen as much as others.